WrenRaming/WrenRaming.github.io/about.md

 description: Wren Raming is a PhD candidate at the School of Earth and Space Exploration, Arizona State University
 ---

-Wren Raming obtained his PhD in Geology at the [School of Earth and Space Exploration](https://sese.asu.edu/), Arizona State University in December, 2022.

-Wren received a BS in Economics at the University of Utah in 2009.
-After several years as a river guide in the Grand Canyon, Wren returned to the University of Utah for a BS in Geology.
+Wren Raming obtained his PhD in Geology at the [School of Earth and Space Exploration](https://sese.asu.edu/), at Arizona State University in December, 2022.
+Prior to his PhD research, Wren obtained a BS in Economics and Geology, and was a river guide in the Grand Canyon for over a decade.

 Wren's undergraduate work focused on understanding the natual and anthropogenic controls on the Bonneville Salt Flats.
 Undergraduate advisor: [Dr. Brenda Bowen](https://environment.utah.edu/brenda-bowen/)